KeyCDN Launches TLS 1.3 with 0-RTT Support

 At the time of writing this article, KeyCDN currently fully supports TLS 1.2 and 1.3.

-At this time there are various browsers and SSL test services which do not yet support the final version of TLS 1.3.
+At this time, IE and Opera Mini do not support the final version of TLS 1.3.

 If you want to verify for yourself that assets are being delivered over TLS 1.3 you can do so in Firefox with the following: